This (updated) guide reviews all of the best low-carb dog foods this year.

 12. Ketogenic Pet Food Keto Kibble Dog & Cat Dry Food

 Top 5 Ingredients: 1.
 Chicken Meal, 2.
 Organic Chicken, 3.
 Chicken Fat, 4.
 Beet Fiber, 5.
 Coconut Oil

 The name of Ketogenic Kibble Dry Food is pretty self-explanatory.
-It’s designed to provide pets with an ancestral diet similar to keto, with 60% of its nutrient content consisting of proteins and 16% comprising fats.
-A major chunk of both of these macros is animal-based and derived from chicken and beef.
+It provides pets with an ancestral diet similar to keto, with 60% of its nutrient content consisting of proteins and 16% fats.
+A major chunk of both of these are animal-based and derived from chicken and beef.

-Because most of the recipe is already filled with proteins and fats, there are no starchy carbs like potatoes and tapioca in the recipe.
-As per our calculation, the exact carbohydrate content stands at around 9%, most of which is sourced from low GI ingredients like fruits and vegetables.
+Because most of the recipe is proteins and fats, there are no starchy carbs like potatoes or tapioca.
+The carbohydrate content stands at around 9%, primarily sourced from low GI ingredients like fruits and vegetables.

 13. Wysong Epigen Starch-Free Chicken Formula Grain-Free Dry Dog & Cat Food

 Top 5 Ingredients: 1.
 Organic Chicken, 2.
 Chicken Meal, 3.
 Meat Protein Isolate, 4.
 Chicken Fat, 5.
 Dried Plain Beet Pulp